fatima-dakalbab/cvr-fdr-analyzer/docs/system-diagrams.md

     APIClient <-->|Auth tokens| Middleware
 ```

 The first diagram reflects the structure defined in [`server/db/schema.sql`](../server/db/schema.sql).
 The second diagram summarizes how React UI layers invoke the API client, which communicates with Express routes; those routes funnel requests through middleware into service modules that interact with shared utilities and the PostgreSQL tables via the database layer.
+The storage service node highlights the planned integration with a MinIO-backed S3 object store to hold CVR/FDR artifacts alongside relational case data.